 Finally, will the 16:8 Diet plan help you lose weight?
 Based on the research we found, the intermittent fasting involved can help you shed some pounds.
 Studies have shown that this approach may also help prevent certain health issues.
 However, we did notice that some people who’ve tried this approach complained about the 8-hour eating window, and others said they saw no substantial results.

-If you want to boost your weight-loss results, you should consider a diet plan or supplement that is backed by solid research but doesn’t leave you feeling hungry or unsatisfied half the day.
+If you want to boost your weight-loss results, you should consider a diet plan or program that is backed by solid research but doesn’t leave you feeling hungry or unsatisfied half the day.

-One diet product that caught our eye is Burn TS.
-This supplement contains a 4-ingredient blend that helps boost energy levels, reduce hunger pangs, and ramp up your metabolism.
+One diet product that caught our eye is Noom.
+This app works to connect the user with human coaching and personalized weight-loss goals so the end result is lasting weight loss.
 But you don’t have to take our word for it – check out the encouraging user remarks posted online.

-What’s more, the makers of Burn TS are so sure you’ll like the results, they’re offering a money-back guarantee, as well as a 2-Week Sample so you can try it out hassle-free.
+What’s more, the makers of Noom are so sure you’ll like the results, they’re offering a 14-day trial so you can try it out hassle-free.